Orthognathic (jaw) Surgery

 Orthognathic surgery is necessary when the jaws don’t correctly meet each other and/or when the teeth don’t seem to fit proportionately with the jaws.
-You straighten teeth with orthodontics and use corrective jaw surgery to re-position a misaligned jaw.
-This not only improves the appearance of your face, but also ensures that your teeth can meet correctly and function properly.
+Typically this is corrected by straightening the teeth with orthodontics and using corrective jaw surgery to re-position the misaligned jaw.
+This not only improves facial symmetry, but also ensures that your teeth can meet correctly and function properly.

 Difficulty in the following areas should be evaluated:

 - difficulty in biting, chewing or swallowing

 - speech problems